hkirk/ST2ITS2_Material/slide_server/slides/Week 2/inheritance.md

 ### Polymorphism

-* We have already seen this in Hammer
+* We have already seen this in Hammer<!-- .element: class="fragment" data-fragment-index="0" -->
 ```csharp
 Hammer hammer1 = new Hammer()
 Hammer hammer2 = new BrickLayer();
 ```
-* The hammer type is Polymorph
+* The hammer type is Polymorph<!-- .element: class="fragment" data-fragment-index="1" -->

 ----